-The Shaman Ascending has been performed in Birmingham, Karlsruhe, Manchester and Vancouver…
+The Shaman Ascending has been performed in Birmingham, Karlsruhe, Lima, Manchester, Montréal and Vancouver…

 The Shaman Ascending evokes the imagery of a traditional shaman figure chanting in the quest for spiritual ecstasy.
 However, in this case, the listener is placed inside of a circle of loudspeakers with the vocal utterances swirling around at high rates of speed and timbral development.
 The work proceeds in increasing stages of complexity as the shaman ascends towards a higher spiritual state.